Leaving school and wondering what's next?

 Tips

-• Seek mentorship: Find a mentor who can provide advice and support as you transition to work or further study.
+- Find a mentor: A mentor can give you support and advice as you transition to work or further study.

 Navigating life after school